 There is nothing more traumatic than experiencing the loss of a loved one.
-Often, it comes when it is least expected.
-Without a will, that trauma is magnified for loved ones who are left behind.
-The Gasper Law Group probate attorneys are experienced in drafting and providing wills that bring peace of mind for family who remain behind, and gives you confidence that your wishes will be carried out after you’ve gone
+Often, loss comes when it is least expected.
+Without a will, that trauma is aggravated for loved ones who are left behind.
+The Gasper Law Group probate attorneys are experienced in drafting and providing wills that bring peace of mind for family who remain behind, and gives you confidence that your wishes will be carried out after you’ve gone.

 Probate Lawyers | Colorado Springs

-Should your deceased family member fail to leave a will, you can trust The Gasper Law Group to guide you through Colorado probate law and ease your mind on how to finalize the estate.
-Contact us to set up a free consultation to discuss your needs, be it a will or a probate issue.
+Should your deceased family member fail to leave a will, you can trust The Gasper Law Group probate attorneys to guide you through Colorado probate law and ease your mind on how to finalize the estate.
+Contact us to set up a free consultation with our probate attorneys to discuss your needs, be it a will or a probate issue.

 What if I Die Without a Will in Colorado?

-If you die intestate, meaning you don’t have a will, your estate goes into what is referred to as “probate.”
-This means that the state examines your property, settles debts using your assets, then distributes the remaining property (if any) according to a predetermined formula.
+If you die intestate, meaning you don’t have a will, your estate, depending on its size, could go into what is referred to as “probate.”
+This means that the court gets involved to settle debts using your assets, then distribute the remaining property (if any) according to a predetermined formula.

 Colorado has what are called intestacy succession laws to determine what happens if you die without a will.
 Some of the key points are: